primeqa/primeqa/examples/boolqa/README.md

 #### EVC

-Then we train the classifier
+Then we train the EVC classifier
 ```
 epochs=10
 seed=1235